nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### Listing all student details : `list`

-Shows a list of all student details in the class manager.
+Shows a list of all students in the class manager.

 Format: `list`